A solid history, our roots go back over 400 years.

 It didn’t take long for these early New Englanders to realize that the long, wide planks cut from the heart of the big, old-growth trees had a denser grain pattern and less moisture than the outer sapwood.
 This made heartwood far less likely to splinter or warp.
 Plus, the strength imparted by the tight grain pattern gave it the durability to last practically forever.

 Fortunately, some ideas are just too good to die.
-Carlisle rediscovered this lost art of making wide plank floors primarily from heartwood over 40 years ago.
+Carlisle rediscovered this lost art of making wide plank floors primarily from heartwood back in 1966, when we made our first pine flooring board.
 Since then, we’ve built a legendary reputation by taking a solid lesson from the past to create extraordinary floors with a long, beautiful future.